7 Free book writing apps to help you be more creative and productive

 He explains the reason for going to all the trouble to create this software, and it should resonate with many writers.

-“I really struggled with my first novel because I wrote slabs of text into a big word processor file and I just couldn’t make sense of the whole thing at once.
+“I really struggled with my first novel.
+I wrote slabs of text into a big word processor file and I just couldn’t make sense of the whole thing at once.
 No real overview, no easy jumping from scene to scene, nothing.”

-It is an excellent explanation as to why word processors are not designed for writing fiction.
+It is a great explanation of why word processors are not designed for writing fiction.

 The key feature of yWriter is that it breaks book writing into chapters and scenes.
 When writing a book, this is a must-have feature.